Protected Presentation

 Multi-second attention, not glances

 Industry OOH benchmarks measure attention in fractions of a second.
-Digital elevator screens in our prior campaigns measured multi-second attention on Adelaide — and the most engaged audience cohorts clocked +30–48% above campaign and network benchmarks.
+Digital elevator screens in our prior campaigns measured multi-second attention through third-party attention measurement — and the most engaged audience cohorts clocked +30–48% above campaign and network benchmarks.
 Forgotten Island's animated creative is built for exactly that kind of held attention.

 FRAME-BY-FRAME